maximthomas/OpenAM-JEE-Agents/README.md

 | com.sun.identity.agents.config.profilename | Agent name, for example: `myAgent`                                                                                                                                                         |

 Alternatively, you can set up the agent properties as init filter parameters.

+You can also create the `OpenSSOAgentBootstrap.properties` file with the agent properties and put it into your web container classpath directory.

 More info about J2EE agent parameters can be found in the [documentation](https://doc.openidentityplatform.org/openam/jee-users-guide/chap-jee-agent-config#configure-j2ee-policy-agent).